GalSim-developers/GalSim/docs/doxygen_readme.txt

 There are many different options for structuring doxygen comments - I suggest we stick with the one described here.

+While Doxygen supports both "\" and "@" as a markup symbol, we recommend "@", because "\" is also used as an escape character in many other contexts.

 The examples briefly shown here are fleshed out a little in docs/astronomer.py and docs/astronomy.hpp.
 Run doxygen in the docs directory to generate  docs/doxygen_example_output.
 You can then open  docs/doxygen_example_output/index.html in a browser.

 Running Doxygen